decentraland/decentraland-dapps/README.md

 ### Installation

-You need to add a reducer and a saga to use this module
+In order to use this module you need to add a reducer and a saga.

 **Reducer**: